 This project explores whether a real time sentiment index, constructed using the universe of Reuters news, can help in forecasting GDP and predicting extreme events, such as large reversal in capital flows, in emerging markets.

 Our news sentiment index is built using “bag-of-words” text analysis techniques, which allow us to extract a summary measure of the intensity of positive or negative tonality in any written piece of news.
-In this approach, texts are split into words (or groups of words) disregarding sentences structures, and the positivity (negativity) of each (group of) words is assessed using dictionaries.
-The advantage of such approach, over optimizing machine learning techniques, is to make the classification transparent, easily replicable, and independent of the corpus of texts used.
-Our sentiment index is based on in an exhaustive panel of about 2 million news articles from Reuters covering 12 emerging market countries over the period 1991—2015.
+In this approach, texts are split into words (or groups of words) disregarding sentence structures, and the positivity (negativity) of each (group of) words is assessed using dictionaries.
+The advantage of such an approach, over-optimizing machine learning techniques, is to make the classification transparent, easily replicable, and independent of the corpus of texts used.
+Our sentiment index is based on an exhaustive panel of about 2 million news articles from Reuters covering 12 emerging market countries over the period 1991—2015.

 An interactive visualization is available here.